uabrc/uabrc.github.io/docs/account_management/xias/guest_instructions.md

 ## Required Software for Research Computing Access

 Research computing software requires security software be installed on your devices in order to login.
 [Duo two-factor authentication (2FA)](https://www.uab.edu/it/home/security/2-factor) software is required on your mobile to device to access any Single Sign-on services.
-[VPN access software](https://www.uab.edu/it/home/tech-solutions/network/vpn) is required for some services when connected from outside the UAB internal network.
-Accessing the VPN also requires Duo 2FA.
+[UAB Campus VPN access software](https://www.uab.edu/it/home/tech-solutions/network/vpn) is required for some services when connected from outside the UAB internal network.
+Accessing the UAB Campus VPN also requires Duo 2FA.

 Below is a list of Research Computing services and their required software.

 - Cheaha: Duo 2FA
-- Cloud.rc: VPN and Duo 2FA if off-campus
+- Cloud.rc: UAB Campus VPN and Duo 2FA if off-campus

 ## Change Password and Recover From Lost Password